drawrowfly/tiktok-scraper/README.md

                           saved. 'all' - save information about all posts to a 'json' and 'csv'
-                                [choices: "csv", "json", "all"] [default: "csv"]
+                                [choices: "csv", "json", "all"] [default: "csv"] --store, -s             Scraper will save the progress in the OS TMP folder and in the future usage will only download new videos avoiding duplicates         [boolean] [default: false]

 Examples:
   tiktok-scraper user USERNAME -d -n 100